nayan32biswas/mongodb-odm/docs/help-get-help.md

 ### Testing

-For testing the package first we need to install and activate MongoDB.
+For testing the package, first we need to install and activate MongoDB.

-Install MongoDB by following the <a href="https://www.mongodb.com/docs/manual/installation/" class="external-link" target="_blank">installation doc</a>.
-And start the MongoDB server.
+Install MongoDB by following the <a href="https://www.mongodb.com/docs/manual/installation/" class="external-link" target="_blank">installation documentation</a> and start the MongoDB server.

-Set `MONGO_URL` URL for your environment.
+Set the `MONGO_URL` environment variable:

 ```bash
 export MONGO_URL=<your-connection-url>
 ```

-After installing the MongoDB and setting the environment key run this script:
+After installing MongoDB and setting the environment variable, run this script:

 ```bash
 ./scripts/test.sh